Bees are one of my favorite mobs in Minecraft!

-A Bee Nest will only spawn on oak or birch trees and each tree has their own percentage chance to spawn with a Nest.
-If you find a tree in the Meadow Biome you are 100% guaranteed to find a Nest.
+A bee nest will only spawn on oak or birch trees and each tree has their own percentage chance to spawn with a nest.
+If you find a tree in the meadow biome you are 100% guaranteed to find at least one nest.

 Next thing you’ll need are shears.

 Wait until the nest is full of honey.
 You can tell the nest is full when honey can be seen dripping from the holes on its side.
 Using the shears on the nest will grant you 3 honeycombs, exactly the amount you need to build the beehive.

 We will see how to build a beehive in a moment.

 I would suggest building at least 3 beehives for a start: one to store the bees you have found so they’d be closer to your base and two for the other bees you’ll be making.